arghajit/docker-clean-script/README.md

 While we work with Docker containers, it sometime occur that our host machine start getting low memory.

-A simple shell script to clear all hibernated/slept/down images/containers/networks to free up the space.
+A tiny shell script to clear all hibernated/slept/down images/containers/networks to free up the space.

 ## Run
 ```